Learn This Key Work Skill if You Want to Really Be Productive

 Practice your new skill daily

-One of the best things about learning touch typing is that you can use your newfound skill immediately in your daily work.
+One of the best things about touch typing is you can use your skills immediately in your work.

-Granted, there will be a period of adjustment when using your new skill on the job.
+Granted, there will be a period of adjustment.
 That’s just part of the learning process.

-The good news is that once you become proficient, you’ll use the skill every single day at work.
+The good news is that once you become proficient, you’ll use the skill every single day.

 And that’s not a bad way to practice a frequently used skill in today’s digital world.